-Managing the right to withdraw consent is a key requirement of the EU General Data Protection Regulation (GDPR), and, if it hasn’t done so already, your organisation should be preparing by creating a withdrawal of consent procedure before 25 May 2018.
+Managing the right to withdraw consent is a key requirement of the EU General Data Protection Regulation (GDPR), and, if it hasn’t done so already, your organisation should be preparing by creating a withdrawal of consent procedure.

 What does the GDPR say about consent?

 Under the GDPR, there are stricter rules for obtaining consent:

 - Consent must be freely given, specific, informed and unambiguous.

 - A request for consent must be intelligible and in clear, plain language.

 - Silence, pre-ticked boxes and inactivity will no longer suffice as consent.

 - Consent can be withdrawn at any time.

 - Consent for online services from a child under 13 is only valid with parental authorisation.

 - Organisations must be able to evidence consent.